mattermost/docs/source/deployment/enterprise-deployment-guide.rst

 Support
 *******

-If at any point you need additional help, we’re ready to assist, just reach out using any of these methods:
+If at any point you need additional help, we are ready to assist, just reach out using any of these methods:

 - `Community <https://community.mattermost.com/>`_ - Our entire organization uses Mattermost, plus you’ll have the support of one of the best open source communities around
 - Documentation - We link to many parts of our `administrator  documentation <https://docs.mattermost.com/guides/administrator.html>`_ in this guide but encourage you to take a look at `all our documentation <https://docs.mattermost.com>`_
-- Enterprise Support  - If you’re an Enterprise Edition subscriber, you may open a support ticket in the Enterprise Edition Support portal
+- Enterprise Support  - If you are an Enterprise Edition subscriber, you may open a support ticket in the Enterprise Edition Support portal

 ..
 Recommendation::
     Visit the `Mattermost Community server <https://community.mattermost.com/>`_ and create an account.
 Join channel ..::TODO Specific Guide Support Channel?::.. to not only experience Mattermost right away but also for support if you get stuck at any point in this guide.